 After the successful development of the language program, a decision was made to expand the program to include a language dictionary.
 After years of hard work, the comprehensive, encyclopedia-type dictionary was unveiled.
 Along with over 4,000 entries, the “The Samala-English Dictionary-A Guide to the Samala Language of the Ineseño Chumash People,” also features a resource guide, a pronunciation guide disc, and a English to Samala index.

-On Saturday, September 13, a group of descendents from various Chumash nations embarked upon a tomol channel crossing for a sacred site gathering and a time for celebration.
+On September 26, 27, and 28, a group of descendents from various Chumash nations will be embarking upon a tomol channel crossing for a sacred site gathering and a time for celebration.

 Reginald Pagaling, a tribal elder from the Santa Ynez Band of Chumash Indians, represented our band as a member of the main crew in this exciting venture.